 If you can get by with fewer cores, but still want more threads than modern Core i7 chips offer, the $330 Ryzen 7 3700X is to the Ryzen 9 3900X what Intel’s Core i7-9700K is to the 9900K: a much more affordable chip that offers essentially the same gaming performance as its bigger sibling, as proven in reviews by PC Gamer, Tom’s Hardware, and PCGamesN.
 The Ryzen 7 3700X has 8 cores and 16 threads, doubling up the thread count of its more expensive Intel rival, the 9700K.

-Moving way up the line, AMD’s 32-core Ryzen Threadripper 3970X and Intel’s 18-core Core i9-10980XE rule the high-end desktop roost for prosumers—particularly AMD’s chip, which manages to blow away the best Intel has to offer.
-Neither of these chips should be on your wishlist unless you’ve got specific production workload plans that can put all those cores to work, but if you do, both play games more than fast enough to moonlight as a gaming PC by night.
+Moving way up the line, AMD’s 32-core Ryzen Threadripper 3970X, 64-core Threadripper 3990X, and Intel’s 18-core Core i9-10980XE rule the high-end desktop roost for prosumers—particularly AMD’s chips, which manage to blow away the best Intel has to offer.
+None of these chips should be on your wishlist unless you’ve got specific production workload plans that can put all those cores to work, but if you do, both play games more than fast enough to moonlight as a gaming PC by night.
 Some games react poorly to Threadripper’s unique multi-die architecture (like Far Cry 5) but those tend to be the exception rather than the norm.